fcevado/phone/README.md

           area_type: "state",
           area_abbreviation: "AN"
         }
+        ```

 ## Progress
 ~~I've done NANP countries and areas, Norway, Australia, Russia, Kazakhstan and countries that 2-letter code starts with A and B.
-I perceived that I had a lot of repeating code and it was really unnecessary, so I've been studing metaprograming to solve this.~~
+I perceived that I had a lot of repeating code and it was really unnecessary, so I've been studing metaprograming to solve this.
 Refactoring done.
-Focus on doing all countries.
+Focus on doing all countries.~~
+Tests and documentation.

 ## Vocabulary
   - a2: Alpha-2, two letters code for country names.